Starburst Galaxy

 The size of a cluster determines the number of server nodes, including one coordinator and many workers, used to process queries.
 A larger cluster, consisting of more nodes, is capable of processing more complex queries, handling more concurrent users, and providing higher performance by using more resources.

-The available sizes include Free, X-Small, Small, Medium, Large, X-Large, and 2X-Large.
+The available sizes include Free, X-Small, Small, Medium, Large, X-Large, 2X-Large, and Custom.
 You can create a cluster with any size, and change size based on the current needs.
-Changing size requires a restart of the cluster.
+Changing the size requires a restart of the cluster.
 All nodes in a cluster are identical.
 Best practice is to start with a smaller size cluster and determine whether the cluster is capable of processing all queries in your workload.
-Running out of memory failures or slow processing typically suggest choosing a larger size.
+Slow processing or running out of memory failures typically suggest choosing a larger size.

 Reference this list to determine the correct cluster size for the workload.
 All cluster sizes have one coordinator node and the listed number of worker nodes.